 Step 3: Submit an Opt-Out Request

-Submitting an opt-out request is the final step in protecting your personal information from data brokers and improving your privacy settings.
+Finally, submitting an opt-out request is the last step in protecting your personal information from data brokers and improving your privacy settings.
 Depending on the broker, this request can be made online, via email, or traditional mail.

 Providing accurate details—such as your name, address, date of birth, and required documentation—ensures efficient processing.
 It’s important to double-check the forms and follow up within a few weeks to confirm completion, helping you maintain control over your digital privacy.